AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-data.md

 After you have connected a Google Analytics integration, you can interact with your Google Analytics metrics **immediately in the Visual Report Builder.** When you enter the Visual Report Builder, if you click **Add a Metric**, a series of metrics from your Google Analytics profile(s) will appear in a dropdown immediately beneath the metrics in your data warehouse.

 The Google Analytics integration is **live** -- this means that the Report Builder requests data from Google Analytics **immediately** when you add a metric to your report.
-It also means that the metrics you can access are defined exactly as they are in Google Analytics, and that these values are not *warehoused* in your MBI account -- only displayed visually in your reports.
+It also means that the metrics you can access are defined exactly as they are in Google Analytics, and that these values are not *warehoused* in your[!DNL MBI]account -- only displayed visually in your reports.

-Google Analytics integrations in MBI utilize the Google Analytics [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/), and support the following metrics and dimensions.
+Google Analytics integrations in[!DNL MBI]utilize the Google Analytics [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/), and support the following metrics and dimensions.

 >[!NOTE]
 >